Balsamic Reduction – How to Make Balsamic Glaze | with video

 Instructions

 - Heat vinegar in a saucepan over medium heat until bubbling.
 Reduce heat to medium-low and continue to simmer until reduced by about half and thickened.
-You can stir it occasionally but just keep an eye on it to make sure it's not boiling rapidly...just a low simmer is perfect.
+This may take anywhere from 10 to 30 minutes.
+Keep an eye on it to make sure it's not boiling rapidly, just a low simmer is perfect.
+As the reduction thickens, stir frequently to make sure it doesn't burn.2 cups balsamic vinegar

 Notes